-Parenting a restless and impulsive child is challenging, often raising concerns that the child has signs of ADHD.
+Parenting a restless and impulsive child can be challenging, with parents often becoming concerned that their child has signs of ADHD.

 - tuning out